 FUE (Follicular Unit Excision) is a meticulous technique where individual hair follicles are harvested from a donor area (usually the back and sides of the scalp) and transplanted to a target area of balding/thinning, such as the frontal hairline, temples and crown.

 While it may seem straightforward, highly artistic skills are required from hair transplant surgeons to produce natural-looking results.
-Deep consideration must be given to determining healthy and achievable hair densities, directions of hair growth, depth, and angulation.
+Deep consideration must be given to determining healthy and achievable hair densities, directions of hair growth, depth, and angulation for a patient to have a natural looking outcome.

 Do FUE Hair Transplants Leave Scars?

-All extensive surgical procedures produce scarring.
-In FUE, scars that resemble 0.7-0.9mm are left in the donor area once the hairs there are removed.
+All surgical procedures produce scarring.
+In FUE surgery, patients will have small circular scars that resemble 0.7-0.9mm left in the donor area where the hairs have been removed.
+These are disguised at short hair lengths.

 What Do FUE Scars Look Like?